-20 Life-Changing Giveaway & Contest Statistics You Need to Know
+20 Life-Changing Giveaway & Contest Statistics

 At Wishpond, we've helped to generate over 100,000 leads for business just like you.
 One of our most used and requested tools are contests and promotions.

 We offer customers a wide range of social media contests & competitions to grow their following and increase sales.

 To help give marketer and business owners a better understanding of the power and impact contests can have, we analyzed thousands of contests and giveaways across the world's top 20 B2B and B2C industries and you’ll be amazed at what we found.

 Here's a list of our top three favorite social media contest and promotion statistics:

 Approximately 89% of industries are using video contests to promote their products and services.

 Contest emails have an average rate of 8%, that's 5.5% more commonly used email marketing campaigns.

 Contest CTA's have a 3.73% higher conversion rate when compared to other CTA's.